 It’s fall!
 Okay, maybe this is too soon.
-It is still hot as blazes, shorts and tanks are a necessity, and iced drinks beat out warm drinks most days.
+It is still hot as blazes, shorts and tanks are a necessity, and we are hesitant to pull out the Ginger Tea Recipe,most days.
 But, school has started and when that happens it’s time to start turning towards all things fall.
 Tea equals warmth and comfort… fall feelings.
 If you are a lover of chai tea you must, must try a chocolate chai tea latte!
 It’s just a step up from the original with it’s gentle chocolate flavor and sweetness.

 “We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.”
 Find our full disclosure here.